CITY PULSE: Divergent Aspects

 Fabric of Existence

-The Koel Gallery is hosting Babar Gull’s solo art exhibition titled ‘Fabric of Existence’ from August 1 to August 16.
+The Koel Gallery is hosting Babar Gull’s solo art exhibition titled ‘Fabric of Existence’ until August 16.
 Call 021-35831292 for more information.